 A large tubular geodesic dome erected in a playground sandbox was my first encounter with a geodesic structure of any kind.
-While climbing all over it and admiring its strength and rigidity I have noticed that its bottom ends were embedded in the concrete floor of the sandbox and realized that a “conventional” geodesic dome is permanently tied to and its integrity reliant on a conventional, usually a concrete foundation.
+While climbing all over it I have noticed that its bottom ends were embedded in the concrete floor of the sandbox and realized that a conventional geodesic dome is permanently tied to and its integrity reliant on a conventional, usually a concrete foundation.
 That very same day in the summer of 1975 I have begun to create the concept of a human habitat in the form of a geodesic sphere that is mass producible yet fully customizable during the initial manufacture and can be infinitely altered and accessorized after its installation.

 Nearing the completion of the second prototype of a geodesic sphere in 2001 I ran out of money.
-In the following years although no longer working physically on the geodesic sphere, I have thoroughly reexamined its design and as a result created the sphere of OZ, a tool whose qualities originate from its adherence to the concept on which it is founded, the concept of a point and a line.
+In the following years although no longer working physically on the geodesic sphere, it was living in my head where I have found its design complex and limiting and as a result created the sphere of OZ, a tool whose qualities originate from its adherence to the concept on which it is founded, the concept of a point and a line.
 A tool designed to facilitate the creation of an infinite number of structures and forms a geodesic sphere being one of them.
-The sphere of OZ is a manifestation of my philosophy, formed from my understanding of and coming to terms with concepts, absolutes and myself.
+The sphere of OZ is a manifestation of my philosophy formed on my understanding of and coming to terms with concepts, absolutes and myself.
 My current design of a human habitat in the form of a geodesic sphere is based on the sphere of OZ and it fulfills in every respect the requirements I have set out to accomplish in 1975 and 1997.

 A human habitat based on the concept of the sphere of OZ, namely yet not exclusively a geodesic sphere will give a meaning to and make a sense of the term “Eco/green housing” by addressing the whole, from its conception through design, fabrication, delivery, infrastructure, utilities, sustainability, autonomy, adaptability, maintenance, obsolescence, upgrade-ability, longevity, ecological and climate impact and eventually the method of its disposal.